MicrosoftDocs/visualstudio-docs/docs/profiling/add-user-marks-to-timeline.md

 1. To filter the details view, select a time range in the timeline graph, or right-click a row and select start and end times to filter the timeline graph.

-   You can also set intervals on ranges or by selecting multiple user marks.
+   You can also filter the view by setting intervals on ranges or by selecting multiple user marks.

    :::image type="content" source="../profiling/media/vs-2022/profiling-user-marks-set-interval.png" alt-text="Screenshot showing setting a user mark interval":::